Neck Lift & Rejuvenation

 The cost of a neck lift will vary from person to person depending on the details of your unique treatment plan.
 It’s important to note that the total cost for a cosmetic procedure will involve several fees, such as the surgeon’s fee, anesthesiologist’s fee, and hospital or facility fee, and you should inquire what an estimate includes when comparing quotes.
 As an elective treatment, medical insurance will not cover the cost of neck lift surgery.
-For patients seeking financing options, we work with CareCredit®, a reputable lending agency that provides appealing terms to qualified applicants.
+For patients seeking plastic surgery financing options, we work with CareCredit®, a reputable lending agency that provides appealing terms to qualified applicants.

 How long will I be recovering?